igorstalmach/3d-figure-generator/README.md

 - [Three.js 0.162](https://threejs.org/)
 - [ANTLR 4 TypeScript target](https://www.antlr.org/)

-### Domain specific language (DSL)
+### Domain-specific language (DSL)

 ![DSL Script](./images/dsl.png)

 The project accepts a custom domain-specific language (DSL) script as an input, that describes a scene with 3D figures.
 The DSL script is parsed using ANTLR and transformed into a scene with Three.js.

-I. The DSL language supports the following shapes:
+1. The DSL language supports the following shapes:
    - Sphere
    - Box
    - Pyramid

-II.
-In order to parse the DSL script, the following syntax rules must be respected:
+2. In order to parse the DSL script, the following syntax rules must be respected:
    - Each shape must be initiated by the draw keyword
    - Each shape must be followed by a set of parentheses
    - Shapes must be separated by a semicolon ";"
+   - Example input:

-Example input: **draw sphere()**
+     - **draw sphere()**

-Example input: **draw sphere() ; draw box()**
+     - **draw sphere() ; draw box()**

-III.
-Available parameters:
+3. Available shape parameters:
    - Size (Box, Pyramid), Radius (Sphere)
    - Position
    - Color
    - Rotation

-IV.
-In order to add parameters to the shapes, the following syntax rules must be respected:
+4. In order to add parameters to the shapes, the following syntax rules must be respected:
    - Each parameter must be followed by a comma ","
    - Each parameter must be included within the shape parentheses
    - **position** and **rotation** must be a float
    - **radius/size** must be an integer
    - **color** can be either string or a hex value
+   - Example input:

-Example input: **draw sphere(radius 2, position 1.0/1.0/1.0, color red, rotation 2.0/1.0/4.5,)**
+     - **draw sphere(radius 2, position 1.0/1.0/1.0, color red, rotation 2.0/1.0/4.5,)**

-Example input: **draw box(size 2/2/3, position 4.0/4.0/4.0, color blue, rotation 1.5/2.0/3.5,)**
+     - **draw box(size 2/2/3, position 4.0/4.0/4.0, color blue, rotation 1.5/2.0/3.5,)**

-Example input: **draw sphere(radius 2, position -1.0/1.0/-3.0, color red, rotation 1.0/1.0/4.5,) ; draw box(size 2/2/3, position -4.0/-4.0/-4.0, color blue, rotation 1.5/2.0/3.5,) ; draw pyramid(size 2/2/3, position 3.0/1.0/-1.0, color yellow, rotation 1.5/1.0/1.5,)**
+     - **draw sphere(radius 2, position -1.0/1.0/-3.0, color red, rotation 1.0/1.0/4.5,) ; draw box(size 2/2/3, position -4.0/-4.0/-4.0, color blue, rotation 1.5/2.0/3.5,) ; draw pyramid(size 2/2/3, position 3.0/1.0/-1.0, color yellow, rotation 1.5/1.0/1.5,)**

 ### Getting started